Dark matter production from evaporation of regular primordial black holes: Dark matter abundance

 \section{Dark matter abundance}

 For the scenario of DM production from evaporation of RPBHs, it is important to determine if there was RPBH domination at early times.
 As the population of RPBHs dilutes slower than radiation, they may eventually dominate the Universe.
-In a RD Universe, the fraction of RPBH at the formation time is defined as $\beta\equiv\rho_\text{RPBH}/\rho_\text{rad}\propto a\propto T^{-1}$, where $a$ is the scale factor, $\rho _{\mathrm{RPBH}}$ and $\rho _{\mathrm{rad}}$ denote the energy densities of RPBHs and radiation, respectively.
+In a RD Universe, the fraction of RPBH at the formation time is defined as $\beta\equiv\rho_\text{RPBH,i}/\rho_\text{rad,i}\ll 1$, where $\rho _{\mathrm{RPBH,i}}$ and $\rho _{\mathrm{rad,i}}$ denote the initial energy densities of RPBHs and radiation respectively.
+Since $\rho_\text{RPBH}/\rho_\text{rad}\propto a\propto T^{-1}$, where $a$ is the scale factor and $T$ is cosmic temperature, it is possible that RPBH may eventually dominate as the Universe expands and temperature drops.
 However, there will be no RPBH domination if RPBHs evaporate before the matter-radiation equality time \footnote{As RPBHs behave like matter, what we really mean here is the RPBH-radiation equality where RPBHs begin to dominate the Universe, not the subsequent RPBH-radiation equality when RPBHs decay or the late, standard matter-radiation equality at redshift $z\approx 3400$.}: $t_\text{eva}<t_\text{eq}\Rightarrow H_\text{eva}>H_\text{eq}\Rightarrow T_\text{eva}>T_\text{eq}=\beta T_i$.
 Therefore, the critical population below which there is no RPBH domination is:

 where we used Eqs. \ref{eq:Mi} and \ref{eq:T_eva}.
 The script ``i" denotes values at the formation time of RPBHs.

 Let $\chi$ be a particle DM candidate.
 Because $\rho_\chi\propto a^{-3}$ and entropy is conserved after RPBH evaporation, the DM abundance today can be calculated as follows: